jbakse/site_builder/docs/2019/parameters_plan.md

 - Practice problem analysis and interface design
 - Practice user-centered design concepts
 - Consider relationship between what you "make" and what you "design"
-- Consider distiction between "choices" and "options"
+- Consider distinction between "choices" and "options"
 - Reconsider parameters as desired outputs rather than specified inputs
 - Technical: Exposing parameters as global variables
 - Technical: Exposing parameters with HTML controls